QuinMillard/SmarterPantry/README.md

 - Get notified when an item is about to expire

 [Macadamian](http://www.macadamian.com) is excited to release SmartPantry as an open-source project under the Apache 2.0 license, and we strongly encourage contributions to the repository.
 For more information on how you can contribute, please see the [contributing](#contributing) section below.

+[James Vyas](http://jimivyas.me) is excited to work with Quin Millard and [Sam Yuyitung](http://samyuyitung.me/) to improve upon the app and make it better than ever before!

 ### Table of Contents
 - [Installation](#installation)